DBCDK/dbc-commons-slow-call-log/README.md

 ## Log output (MDC)

 This is built upon the `slf4j` log framework.

-And the logger used is called `dk.dbc.commons.slowcalllog.SlowCallLog`.
+The logger used is called `dk.dbc.commons.slowcalllog.SlowCallLog`.
 If the log level, declared in the annotation, is __not__ enabled initialization will fail.

 Several values are set in the Mapped Diagnostic Contexts (MDC)

  * `call_duration_ms` records duration in milliseconds.